 15 Shutai Zhang (27).

-This will be held at the Northern Go Congress Manchester on 12/09/98.
+BGA EGMThis will be held at the Northern Go Congress Manchester on 12/09/98.
 The agenda item is a change to the constitution.

 There is a list of past issues of the British Go E-Journal.